cnabio/duffle/docs/100-CNAB.md

 The above example installs and configures Helm inside of a base Ubuntu image.
 Note that there are no restrictions on what tools may be installed.

-## The Main Entrypoint
+## The Main Entry Point

-Convention suggests that the main entrypoint be at `/app/run`, though the actual execution is determine by the `Dockerfile`.
-The main entrypoint must be an executable of some sort, whether a script or a binary.
+Convention suggests that the main entry point be at `/app/run`, though the actual execution is determine by the `Dockerfile`.
+The main entry point must be an executable of some sort, whether a script or a binary.

 Example: